gyulanemeth/bluefox.email/posts/what-bluefox-email-does-for-deliverability-and-what-you-need-to-do.md

 Double opt-in can be particularly useful because it requires recipients to confirm that they control the address and genuinely want the emails.
 It can also provide an early indication of whether confirmation emails are reaching recipients successfully.

+For a practical walkthrough of collecting addresses the right way, see [How to Build a High-Quality Email List in BlueFox Email](/posts/how-to-build-a-high-quality-email-list-in-bluefox-email).

 ### Configure your domain authentication

 BlueFox can generate or display the required configuration, but you still need to add the records to your DNS provider.

 It is a must in BlueFox Email, not an option.
-It is required to obtain production access and to send emails from your own domain.
+It is required to obtain [production access](/posts/how-to-get-and-maintain-production-access-to-amazon-ses) and to send emails from your own domain.

 After publishing the records, ensure they are correctly set up and remain valid when making DNS or infrastructure changes.